Blue LED

 Check that the microphone is securely inserted into the XLR port on the top of Talk 8.
 The XLR socket is latching so the Mic 1 cannot be pulled out accidentally when handled.

-If you are using a 3rd party condenser microphone, ensure that the 48v phantom power is pushed in.
+If you are using a 3rd party condenser microphone, ensure that the 48v phantom power button is pushed in.
 Finally, check the level Mic Gain pot on the rear of Talk 8 and your routing/levels in WebApp.
 Talk 8 microphone level in WebApp is controlled under Settings > Microphones > Paging Mic 1/2.

 LED stays green